johnnyji/music_wall/README.md

 ### The Dev Process

-This Music Wall was a quick one day project at Lighthouse Labs which was built entirely in Ruby Sinatra, an as always, custom CSS on the front end.
+This Music Wall was a quick one day project at Lighthouse Labs which was built entirely in Ruby Sinatra, an as always, custom CSS on the front end.g

 #### Instructions